stephenharris/wp-readme-to-markdown/README.md

 *Prior to 2.0.0 the default value had been `http://ps.w.org/{plugin}/assets/{screenshot}.png`.
 Please see [#14](https://github.com/stephenharris/wp-readme-to-markdown/issues/14) for the reasons for the change.*

 The url/path used for the screenshot images.
-If left as `false`, no screenshots will be included.
+If left as `false`, no screenshot images will be included.
 Alternatively you can provide a:

  1. A relative path to the images (commited to the repo) `assets/{screenshot}.png`
  2. A URL to a website hosting the images: `http://example.com/{screenshot}.png`